ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 HP will be dropping past the peak-HP RPM number.
 If this post-peak drop in HP is steeper than the pre-peak rise in HP, you might want to shift earlier.

+What we see is that we want to shift pretty close to redline.

 ## Comparing Torque and Horsepower